 How To Submit Your Photo and Privacy Protection:

 Your privacy will be respected to the highest degree possible and to that end we will only post your child’s first name and the state in which you live along with any testimonial comment from you about your new ZOO.
 Please be aware that pictures in our gallery may be picked up by search engines and may appear as image searches elsewhere on the internet.
-We may also post your image on our facebook page.
+We may also post your image on our facebook, Pinterest or other social media pages.

 We always appreciate your posting images and comments on www.facebook.com/littlezookeepers and on other social media sites that you participate in.
 We only want you to be happy with your purchase and always appreciate receiving feedback and the opportunity to take care of any problems you might encounter.